EleutherAI/website/content/projects/clasp.md

     image: ../../images/art4.png
     relative: True
 hideMeta: True
-status: "Completed"
+status: "In progress"
 domain: ["Bio ML"]
-deliverables: ["Code"]
+deliverables: ["Code & model weights"]
 description: A CLIP-like model for amino acid sequence prediction.
 ---

-Recently multimodal contrastive generative models have had an explosion in power and popularity.
-Most of these models follow the high-level approach of [OpenAI's CLIP](https://openai.com/blog/clip/), sometimes replacing the images with data from a different modality.
-In this project we replace them with amino acid sequences and take our training data from the Universal Protein Resource (UnitProt), an annotated protein database.
-The goal is to create a generative model that takes natural language descriptions of proteins as an input and returns an amino acid sequence that codes for a protein with the requested properties.
+Recently multimodal contrastive models have had an explosion in power and popularity, e.g., [ConVIRT](https://arxiv.org/abs/2010.00747), [CLIP](https://openai.com/blog/clip/), and [ALIGN](https://arxiv.org/abs/2102.05918).
+In this project we apply a similar setup but use amino acid sequences and their language description as our training data from the Universal Protein Resource ([UniProt](https://www.uniprot.org/)), an annotated protein database.
+The goal is to create a model that can be used like other CLIP-like models but for amino acid sequences and text.

 **GitHub Repo:** https://github.com/MicPie/clasp